Dumbo-1941

 Sweet Dumbo is born with an imperfection- he has enormous ears.
 While others- namely the female elephants- ridicule and stare in horror at the lovable little elephant- his mother embraces and cuddles her little bundle of joy, eliciting a genuine, good-natured warmth rarely seen in cinema history.

-There is something so innately good about this character, (Mrs. Jumbo).
+There is something innately good about this character, (Mrs. Jumbo).
 She has a richness and way about her that is fantastic and consuming.

 Sadly, one day, while entertaining the masses, a bratty human kid taunts Dumbo, causing Mrs. Jumbo to go ballistic, immediately going into protection mode.

-She has then deemed a “mad elephant”, shackled, and chained, and worse yet- separated from her baby.
+She was then deemed a “mad elephant”, shackled, chained, and worse yet- separated from her baby.
 How anyone can watch this portion of the film and not shed a tear or get a lump in their throat is beyond me.

 Walt Disney was a master at eliciting raw emotion from his audience and writing heartbreaking yet charming stories.